Geriatric Division Staff

 Dr. Pierce had been the Local Health Authority for the Amarillo-Bi-City-County Health District from 1995-2009.
 He is currently an Associate Professor in the Division of Internal Medicine at the University of New Mexico Health Sciences Center.
 In 1997 he received the James E. Peavy Memorial Award from the Texas Public Health Association for distinguished contributions to public health in Texas.
 He is currently Chief of the Division of Preventive Medicine for the Amarillo campus.
 He has been actively involved in developing preventive medicine curriculum for medical students, primary care residents, and primary care practitioners.
 He has been active in the Texas Medical Association, the American College of Physicians, and the American Public Health Association.
 Dr. Pierce's research interests include organizational issues of local public health departments, and population based strategies for control of communicable diseases and poor health behaviors.
 Dr. Pierce is board certified in internal medicine, geriatrics, general preventive medicine and public health.
 He is married and has four children.
 He enjoys gardening, photography, hiking, and jogging.

 Daksha B. Khandheria, M.D

-Dr. Khandheria is board certified by the American Board of Internal Medicine and Palliative Care.
+Dr. Khandheria is board certified in Internal Medicine, Geriatrics and Palliative Care.
 She is a member of the American Geriatrics Society.
 Her special interests are in palliative care, nursing home patient care, and the treatment of patients with Alzheimer's disease.
 In the past, Dr. Khandheria has served as the Medical Director of the VA Geriatrics and extended care service.
 She has received many honors and awards including the George Kollmar Award, the Best Intern of the Year Award, and Gold Medal for 1st rank among Women, Internal Medicine, and from the Gujarat University, India.
 She completed her residency and Geriatric Fellowship at Texas Tech University Health Sciences.